Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Discussion

 \subsubsection{One-Step Beta Reduction}

 In the training of the models for the OBR task, it was found that each model achieved an accuracy of at least $67.84\%$.
 However, when only the best conventions were considered, each model achieved a minimum accuracy of $88.89\%$.
-Additionally, one model achieved a remarkable $99.73\%$ accuracy.
-These findings can be seen in Table ~\ref{tab:accuracy-general-obr}, and they highlight the high level of accuracy and effectiveness of the models, particularly when utilizing the optimal conventions, which supports hypothesis H1.
+Furthermore, a model achieved remarkable accuracy $99.73\%$.
+These findings, which can be seen in Table ~\ref{tab:accuracy-general-obr}, highlight the high level of accuracy and effectiveness of the models, particularly when utilizing optimal conventions, which supports hypothesis H1.

-The metric for string similarity can also be seen in Table ~\ref{tab:accuracy-general-obr} and indicates that, despite incorrectly predicting some terms, the model was able to accurately predict a significant portion of those terms, with all similarities being at least $99.34\%$.
+The similarity metric for the strings can also be seen in Table ~\ref{tab:accuracy-general-obr} and indicates that, despite incorrectly predicting some terms, the model was able to accurately predict a significant portion of those terms, with all similarities being at least $99.34\%$.
 If we take only the best conventions, this number goes up to $99.83\%$.
-Also, some models achieved an outstanding performance of over $99.99\%$ for this metric.
-Additionally, for example, the model trained with the random dataset with the de Bruijn convention got a final accuracy of $67.84\%$.
+In addition, some models achieved an outstanding performance of more than $99.99\%$ for this metric.
+For example, the model trained with the random dataset with the de Bruijn convention got a final accuracy of $67.84\%$.
 However, the string similarity metric for the same training was $99.34\%$.
-This illustrates how much the model got the incorrect answers close to the correct ones.
+This illustrates how much closer to the correct answers were the incorrect answers obtained by the model.

 Upon analyzing the performance of the models on different datasets, it is evident that the closed bool and open bool datasets were easier to learn compared to other datasets, as we can see in Figures ~\ref{fig:obr-random}, ~\ref{fig:obr-cb}, ~\ref{fig:obr-ob} and ~\ref{fig:obr-mix}.
-The boolean datasets achieved good accuracies in a shorter span of time and presented similar results between themselves.
-The random dataset was the hardest to learn, as shown in figure ~\ref{fig:obr-random}.
+The Boolean datasets achieved good accuracies in a shorter span of time and presented similar results between themselves.
+The random dataset was the hardest to learn, as shown in Fgurie ~\ref{fig:obr-random}.
 We think this is due to the absence of more defined patterns among the terms.
-The mixed dataset, as expected, fell between the random and the boolean datasets in terms of difficulty to learn.
-However, its accuracy surprised us, since it was the most diverse dataset, meaning that it learned to perform the OBR task both for random and boolean terms, with high accuracies ($92.88\%$ for the optimal convention, as shown in Table ~\ref{tab:accuracy-general-obr}).
+The mixed dataset, as expected, fell between random and boolean data sets in terms of difficulty to learn.
+However, its accuracy surprised us, since it was the most diverse dataset, which means that it learned to perform the OBR task both for random and Boolean terms, with high accuracies ($92.88\%$ for the optimal convention, as shown in Table ~\ref{tab:accuracy-general-obr}).